top of page

 2023 Simplot Slurry Spill in Caribou-Targhee National Forest

 In 2023, the J.R.
 Simplot Company (Simplot) estimated 1000-1500 cubic yards of phosphate ore slurry (powdered ore mixed with water) leaked into Caribou-Targhee National Forest (CTNF) from a pipeline connecting the Smoky Canyon Mine (near the ID/WY border) to the Don Plant in Pocatello.
-Idaho government agencies kept it quiet.
+Idaho government agencies kept it largely quiet.

 In September 2023, while moving cattle within their CTNF grazing allotments, the Rassmussen Ranch-owner's son encountered a large quantity of dark substance in a dry creek bed.
 The Rasmussens reported their discovery only to learn that the U.S. Forest Service (USFS) was aware of the May 2023 spill as reported by Simplot.
 The Rasmussens expressed frustration with not being informed because they could have diverted their cattle away from the spill area.